Internet censorship and surveillance in Europe: Spain

 There are no government restrictions on access to the Internet or reports that the government monitors e-mail or Internet chat rooms without appropriate legal authority.

 The constitution provides for freedom of speech and press, and the government generally respects these rights.
 The law prohibits, subject to judicial oversight, actions including public speeches and the publication of documents that the government interprets as glorifying or supporting terrorism.
 The law provides that persons who provoke discrimination, hatred, or violence against groups or associations for racist; anti-semitic; or other references to ideology, religion or belief, family status, membership within an ethnic group or race, national origin, sex, sexual orientation, illness, or disability may be punished with imprisonment for one to three years.

 Since January 2015, Vodafone Spain blocks thepiratebay.org as requested by the Ministry of Interior.
 And since 29 March 2015 thepiratebay is blocked on multiple URLs from all ISPs.

 In September 2017, a judge ordered to close or block all websites organising the Catalan independence referendum, including the whole subdomain gateway.ipfs.io from the InterPlanetary File System.
 The vote was previously declared as illegal by the Spanish constitutional court.

 As of December 2017, all previously blocked sites have once again been unblocked, with the focus shifting to taking the sites down directly.

+On 22 March 2024, Audiencia Nacional's judge Santiago Pedraz issued a court order requesting Spanish ISPs to block access to Telegram during the course of an investigation about copyrighted content being distributed by the platform.
+Media companies, including Atresmedia, EGEDA, Mediaset, and Telefonica, complained that Telegram was allowing users to upload their content without permission.